 By means of the combination of simplified evaluation environmental tools as abridged LCA with concepts from systematic problem solving practices, this paper provides a quickly and more effective method for designing more sustainable products.
 Particularly the integration of the IFR (Ideal Final Result)(Altshuller 1984) concept into the LCA method, allows to identify the most effective energy/material key point on which working on.

-The introduction of other TRIZ concepts as LTSE- technical laws and resources(Altshuller and Rodman 1999) allows to transform the results of the previous LCA assessment into problems to be solved.
+The introduction of other TRIZ concepts as the Technical Laws of system Evolution (LTSE) and resources(Altshuller and Rodman 1999) allows to transform the results of the previous LCA assessment into problems to be solved.
 A specific set guidelines for supporting the ECO-improvement has been prepared and introduced into the methodology to find easier and faster new solutions.
 They have been constituted by combining the more widespread environmental suggestions with the TRIZ design philosophy and tools.

 In the subsequent paragraphs, a literature review of methods and tools for eco-innovation introduces to the proposed method.
 A case study is then presented with qualitative and quantitative results, with the aim of defining limits and potentialities of that method.